pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 > Footnote: [35] Luhmann, Zettelkasten II, index card no. [9/8b1](https://niklas-luhmann-archiv.de/bestand/zettelkasten/zettel/ZK_2_NB_9-8b1_V)

 ## How does this help?

+For me, this helps with the issue of when to form links and not to worry where to place things in the Zettelkasten.

 Perhaps the best way to understand how this is useful is by examples.